How to Determine Your Company's Fiscal Year

 - Your business fiscal year is internal.
 At the end of your fiscal year, you report on your business financial situation to your shareholders, or just to yourself.

 - Your business tax year is external: It's the 12-month period you report on to the IRS for tax purposes.

 Why Does My Company's Fiscal Year Matter?

 How Is My Company's Fiscal Year Used?

 Your fiscal year is primarily used for tax purposes.
-The IRS has a special term called "fiscal year taxpayers."
-This type of tax filer files on a fiscal year basis, rather than a calendar year basis.
+Some types of businesses file their income taxes on a fiscal year basis, rather than a calendar year basis.
 Partnerships, corporations, and S corporations may have a fiscal year-end that's different from the calendar year-end.
 Fiscal year-end is also used to determine the filing dates and due dates for extensions.

 Do I Have to Have a Specific Fiscal Year, by Law?